 Feedback is used to increase the sharpness of a sound and is usually only applied to modulators.
 The output of the operator is fed back into itself, resulting in added harmonics.
-If feedback is pushed to higher values, the feedback soon results in noise.
-For more information, please see "11.3.7 FDBK" on page 49.
+For example, have a look at the Sounds B001 and B002 in the Digitone to see how feedback is used to create a basic square and saw waveform.
+For more information, please see "11.3.7 FDBK" on page 48.

 In some instances, an operator can be both carrier and modulator.
 This means that it outputs its result as a tone while also using it to modulate another operator.
-We have divided the operators into three groups: C, A, and B (B1 and B2) to lessen the complexity and make the Digitone Keys easier to use.
+We have divided the operators into three groups: C, A, and B (B1 and B2) to lessen the complexity and make the Digitone easier to use.
 Since group B consist of two operators, the parameter controls for B are macro mapped to both operators.